All applicants must be accepted as an undergraduate student at the Xavier University before applying to the radiologic technology program.

 Students entering the radiologic technology program must be 18 years of age by Sept.
 30 of the enrollment year.
 This follows the suggested guidelines set forth by the National Council of Radiation Protection and Measurements for student radiographer.

 - Applicants must complete and submit undergraduate application form to Xavier University as well as send official high school transcripts or G.E.D. scores, ACT or SAT test scores and any college transcripts to the Admissions Office (21 years of age or younger) or Center for Adults and Part-time Students (CAPS: 22 years of age or older).
 Applicants must indicate radiologic technology as their intended major on the application form.
-Application forms can be submitted on-line at https://www.xavier.edu/apply.
+The university application forms can be submitted online.

 - The Admissions Office or CAPS Office will screen the application and transcripts to see if the applicant meets Xavier's admissions requirements.
 When the applicant is accepted into the university, they will receive a letter of acceptance into the university as an undergraduate student.
 Your acceptance letter will instruct you to contact the Radiologic Technology Program.